 Pico del Teide – A volcanic playground

 The Canary Islands bubbled up from an isolated hotspot and formed a chain of islands as the continental plate moved across it over several millions of years.
-The older islands to the east have been steadily eroding away in the meantime, but the western part of the archipelago still boasts some impressive mountains (and an active volcano!)
+The older islands to the east have been steadily eroding away in the meantime, but especially the western part of the archipelago still boast some impressive big mountains (and an active volcano!)

 Pico del Teide volcano